Okvan-Anna/my-new-project/README.md

 ## Data sources and AI methods

+For this project we'll need the necessary amount of data in order to program a correct algorithm of:

+Speech recognition;
+Natural Lenguage Processing;
+Learn from the owner;
+etc... .
+We should take the data from famous online database that is also open source and up to date about this argument.

 Where does your data come from?
 Do you collect it yourself or do you use data collected by someone else?
 If you need to use links, here's an example:
 [Twitter API](https://developer.twitter.com/en/docs)